 Age Category 11-15 y.o.: Short Animated Film less than 5 minutes in length.

-Running time shall include all credits.
+Running time should include all credits.
 Films can be created by one Filmmaker or a group of Filmmakers.

 - Judging Criteria: Artistic Merit and Filmmaker's Storytelling Ability.